Capt. Roger Peralta

 - Looking for Love in All the Wrong Places: The men we see Kate hook up with are all bad, and her longterm boyfriend is an awful jerk.

-- Missing Mom: Her mom died only a month before.
+- Missing Mom: Her mom died only a month before and she's a very young woman.

 Captain Holt's husband, a university lecturer who shares Holt's unique sense of humor.